 Mixed Reality and Pervasive Computing Research Laboratory

-MyXlab (Mixed Reality and Pervasive Lab) was established in August 2014 under the Faculty of Information Science and Technology (FTSM), Universiti Kebangsaan Malaysia.
+MyXLab (Mixed Reality and Pervasive Computing Lab) was established in August 2014 under the Faculty of Information Science and Technology (FTSM), Universiti Kebangsaan Malaysia.

-Our laboratory conducts research and innovation in the areas of Mixed Reality and Pervasive Computing including Augmented Reality, Virtual Reality, Mobile Application and Mobile Cloud by bringing together talented students and researchers.
-MyXlab provides a fully equipped multi-disciplinary project-based learning environment, aiming to serve the nation and community by sharing new forms of knowledge and producing high quality research and development.
+Our laboratory conducts research and innovation in the areas of Mixed Reality and Pervasive Computing including Mixed Reality, Virtual Reality, Mobile Application and Artificial Intelligence by bringing together talented students and researchers.
+MyXLab provides a fully equipped multi-disciplinary project-based learning environment, aiming to serve the nation and community by sharing new forms of knowledge and producing high quality research and development.

 Guiding principles that drive our research excellence